FrancoRamirezz/BudBuddy/README.md

 # SAAS
 ## Overview
-This is a SaaS product intended to help others find stores
+This is a SaaS product intended to help other customer find their local dispersancy

 # Backend
  Firebase.